Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A shallow part of the river

-Taking a raft ride on the Virgin River in Southern Utah is one of the best St. George activities for people of all thrill levels.
-Many companies around St. George offer rafting tours down the raging river or you can bring your own tube and opt for a more luxurious, slower-paced rafting experience.
+Rafting on the Virgin River is one of the best activities for people of all thrill levels.
+Many companies around St. George offer rafting tours down raging sections of the river.
+Alternatively, you can bring or rent a tube for a more luxurious, slower-paced experience.

 Jenny’s Canyon Trail